davidgama-crypto/xplorers_bundle/docs/apis.md

 ```

 ```
-PUT /api/rooms/:id
+PUT /api/rooms/:roomId

+Description:

-: Update a player's game state in the room
+Update a game room's state.
+If host, can update the types of games selected for play If player, can update their playerState

 Request: